awslabs/aws-encryption-sdk-specification/message-header.md

 ### Example Structure Definition

-The example below is a pseudo-ASN.1 definition of the message header format described in this document.
+Below is an example definition of the message header format described in this document.
+[TODO, to avoid confusion about ASN.1, how should we introduce this example?]

 ```
 DEFINITIONS ::= BEGIN